fossasia/susi.ai/docs/FIREBASE_DEPLOY.md

 **Note :** The Firebase CLI requires Node.js version 5.10.0 or greater.
 Once we have Node.js and npm installed, we can install the Firebase CLI via npm:
 **$ npm install -g firebase-tools**
 This installs the globally available firebase command.
-To update to the latest version, we simply re-run the same command.
+To update to the latest version, we then re-run the same command.

 Now login to the Firebase console using
  $ firebase login